 Jackson McDonald’s RAP has been developed by our RAP Working Group with the support and leadership of our RAP Champions Adam Levin (Partner) and Emma Chinnery (Special Counsel).
 Adam and Emma head Jackson McDonald’s Indigenous practice group.
 Our Indigenous practice focuses on working closely with and providing ongoing legal support to Aboriginal and Torres Strait Islander organisations and communities throughout Australia.

-To find out more, please click on our RAP brochure below.
+To find out more, please click on our 2017 RAP achievements overview or our RAP brochure below.

 Thank you to everyone who has supported Jackson McDonald’s Mega Raffle in Support of Lifeline WA.
 This includes everyone who has purchased tickets and the generous sponsors who donated all of the prizes.
 The enthusiasm shown by everyone involved clearly demonstrates that many Western Australians share in our recognition of the significant contribution that Lifeline WA makes to our community and the importance of supporting the continuation of their valuable work.

 2x tickets to the Perth Good Food and Wine Show:

 - Lisa Moran

 Congratulations, your tickets will be sent to you shortly via email.

 - Grand Prize - One night’s accommodation for two people at COMO, The Treasury (including breakfast at Post restaurant) – Brian Nicholson

 - Second Prize - A game voucher for you and four friends at the Escape Hunt Perth – Rebekah O’Brien